beamline/docs/docs/index.md

 # Beamline Framework

-Beamline is a *Java framework* designed to facilitate the prototyping and the development of ***streaming process mining*** algorithms.
+Beamline is a Java framework designed to facilitate the prototyping and the development of ***streaming process mining*** algorithms.

-The framework is designed around the [ReactiveX framework](https://reactivex.io/) (and its [RxJava implementation](https://github.com/ReactiveX/RxJava)) which allows composing asynchronous and event-based programs by using observable sequences.
+The framework is designed on top of [Apache Flink](https://flink.apache.org/) which makes it suitable for extremely efficient computation due to the distributed and stateful nature of its components.
+The Beamline consists of both algorithms as well as data structures, sources, and sinks to facilitate the development of process mining applications.
+While redefining the concept of *event*, Beamline tries to maintain compatibility with OpenXES and the IEEE XES standard.